-Public health threats, including the current global COVID-19 pandemic, could have an adverse effect on our operations and financial results, or may cause us to modify or suspend our financial guidance.\
+Public health threats, including the current global COVID-19 pandemic, could have an adverse effect on our operations and financial results, or may cause us to modify or suspend our financial guidance.

 On March 11, 2020, the World Health Organization declared a pandemic resulting from the disease known as COVID-19 caused by a novel strain of coronavirus, SARS-CoV-2.
 The rapid global spread of COVID-19 has had a major impact on the financial markets, the global economy and the economies of particular countries or regions, and has led to travel restrictions, quarantines, "work-at-home" and "shelter-in-place" orders imposed by authorities and the extended shutdown of certain non-essential businesses in the United States throughout the world, including in countries where we have planned or active clinical trials.
-In an effort to protect the health and safety of our employees, we adopted recommended policies applicable to office-based employees as well as our field-based commercial and medical affairs personnel, such as working from home, limiting employees to essential on site work only, and suspending all business travel.
+In an effort to protect the health and safety of our employees, we adopted recommended policies applicable to office-based employees as well as our field-based commercial and medical affairs personnel, such as working from home, limiting employees to essential on-site work only, and suspending all business travel.
 The effects and duration of such measures could have a material adverse impact on our business, results of operations, financial condition and prospects.
 In addition, travel restrictions, quarantines, "work-at-home" and "shelter-in-place" orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, whether related to COVID-19 or other infectious diseases, could impact personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain.

 Our sales force has had physical access to hospitals, clinics, long-term care and skilled nursing facilities, healthcare providers and pharmacies curtailed, which may have a material adverse effect on our future sales.
-While digital tools are available to our field employees to facilitate remote meetings with healthcare providers, we cannot ensure that these methods will be effective.
+Currently, health care providers are conducting patient visits in-person and through telemedicine and our sales force has been able to call upon medical clinics, hospitals, long-term care facilities and skilled nursing facilities either in person in accordance with applicable regulatory guidance and local policies or virtually.
+While digital tools are available to our field employees to facilitate remote meetings with healthcare providers that are unable to meet in-person, we cannot ensure that these methods will be effective.
 Additionally, patients who are currently using NUPLAZID or who are eligible to use NUPLAZID, may be unable to meet with their healthcare providers in person, which may reduce the number of prescription refills or new patient starts, affecting our revenues both in our currently approved indication and potentially impacting our anticipated launches in other indications, if approved.